 One of my favorite AR apps, so far, Vuforia Chalk uses augmented reality technology for 21st-century supercharged technical support.

-Chalk sets up a video call between the two devices, where the person receiving the advice points to their rear camera to do whatever they need to explain to them, and the other person draws on their screen as they receive instructions and provide advise.
+Chalk sets up a video call between the two devices, where the person receiving the advice points to their rear camera to do whatever they need to explain to them, and the other person draws on their screen as they receive instructions and provide advice.

-The person receiving the aid sees those doodles live, appears live on their screen, and has specific buttons, knobs and other parts.
+The person receiving the aid sees those doodles live, appears live on their screen, and has specific buttons, knobs, and other parts.
 Actually, provide live visual annotations that can help solve problems.